5-Must-Do-Coding-Questions-To-Ace-Product-Based-Company-Interviews

 Linked Lists

-Data structures such as Linked Lists make up dynamic linear data structures that have nodes where each node contains two fields of information: data and a pointer to the next node.
+Data structures such as Linked Lists are dynamic linear data structures with nodes.
+Each node contains two fields of information: data and a pointer to the next node.

 In a single linked list, the first node points to the second node, and so on.
 In a doubly-linked list, the second node points to the third node, and so on.